Skip to main content

 telephone

 For many people, being chased by creditors is incredibly stressful and makes dealing with debt much harder.
-But once you enter into an IVA your creditors can no longer demand payment from you.
-They are also barred from taking legal action against you (filing for a County Court Judgement, for example).
-The agreement is legally binding, so you have protection against creditors for the duration of the IVA.
+Once you enter into an IVA, your creditors can no longer demand payment from you.
+They are also barred from taking legal action against you, such as filing for a County Court Judgement.
+The agreement is legally binding, so you have protection against creditors for the full duration of the IVA.

-Often, you will still get contact from creditors in the first few months of your IVA.
-This is simply because they have not updated their records yet and their system still shows that you owe money.
-If this happens, simply inform them that you are in an IVA and then direct them to your Insolvency Practitioner.
+You may still receive contact from creditors in the first few months of your IVA.
+This is usually because they have not yet updated their records.
+If this happens, simply inform them that you are in an IVA and direct them to your Insolvency Practitioner.

-4. Interest and charges on unsecured debt will be frozen
+4. Interest and charges on unsecured debt are frozen

 cash withdrawal from atm

-Some people may find themselves trapped in debt because their monthly payments are only enough to cover the interest on the debt.
-The principal amount never goes down, so they are unable to clear the debts.
-Charges for late payments only increase the amount of debt, making it even harder to manage.
+Some people find themselves trapped in debt because their monthly payments only cover the interest.
+The principal amount never goes down, and late payment charges only add to the problem.
+It can feel like an impossible cycle to break.

-When you enter an IVA, all interest and charges on unsecured debt will be frozen.
-This stops the debt from increasing further during the IVA.
+When you enter an IVA, all interest and charges on unsecured debts included in the arrangement are frozen.
+This stops the debt from growing and means every payment you make goes towards reducing what you owe.

 end sign

-An IVA is proposed to last for a set time period, typically for five or six years.
-During that period, you make your monthly payments, comply with the terms of the arrangement and at the end of it, any remaining debt is written off.
-An IVA gives you a clean slate and you will be free from any unsecured debts included within it, so you can start rebuilding your finances.
-If you fail to make monthly payments on time, the IVA may be extended and you will be paying for more than the originally proposed term.
-However, as long as you meet your obligations, once the fixed period is over, you are free to move on with your life without debt.
+An IVA is proposed to last for a set period, typically five or six years.
+During that time, you make your monthly payments and comply with the terms of the arrangement.
+At the end, any remaining debt is written off, giving you a clean slate to start rebuilding your finances.
+If you miss payments, the IVA may be extended beyond the original term.
+As long as you meet your obligations, the fixed period gives you a clear light at the end of the tunnel.
+Find out more about what happens when your IVA ends.

 6. Your assets are protected from bailiffs